The good parent versus the garden!

 Lovely banana skin flowering shrub.
 Fun fact: The plant is named after Bruce Forsyth’s great grandfather, who discovered it!

 A versatile perennial flowering plant.
-The dark red fruits can can be eaten but may cause a dry or slightly sore throat.
+The dark red fruits can can be eaten like grapes, but may cause a dry or slightly sore throat.

 A bright, showy and rewarding tender/hardy perennial plant.
 Has some herbal and culinary uses.

-A highly tropical flowering shrub or herbaceous perennial.
-Hibiscus is not at all toxic, but some people have reported a mild allergic reaction when in contact with leaves and flowers.
+A tropical flowering shrub or herbaceous perennial.
+Hibiscus is not at all toxic, but some people have reported a mild allergic reaction when they have come in contact with leaves and flowers.

-Tall, Hibiscus-like flowers on this lovely herbaceous perennial.
+Tall, Hibiscus-like flowers on this majestic herbaceous perennial.
 Although Hollyhock is not toxic, it may cause dermatitis in some people when touched.

-A lovely tropical foliage perennial plant.
-May be toxic to cats and dogs, but not generally to human.
+A luscious tropical foliage perennial plant.
+Possibly toxic to cats and dogs, but not generally to human.
 Eating Hostas may lead to a stomach upset in small children.

 - House Leek (Sempervivum: Hen & Chicks)

-Tough, densely growing, Sempervivums have been used as a medicinal herb.
-Not toxic, and some people actually eat them!
+Tough, densely growing sempervivums have been used as a medicinal herb in the past.
+Not toxic and some people actually eat them!
+Not too sure myself.

 - Impatiens (Busy Lizzie)